nikhil-dewangan/js-code-youtube/README.md

 case "yellow":

+for starting a project any where firstly we find a script.

 # git repo.
 1. git is one type of tool to version control system.
 2. github is one type of website same as git.